GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Servers SHOULD choose Max Authentication Delay values that are appropriate for the channel's media or application latency requirements and for expected receiver memory constraints.
 Servers SHOULD send and retransmit MC_INTEGRITY information so that packets can be authenticated within the advertised Max Authentication Delay under normal operating conditions.
 Clients MAY use local policy to impose a smaller buffering limit than the value advertised by the server, in which case they might discard unauthenticated packets or leave the channel.

+The usefulness of retransmitting MC_INTEGRITY information depends on whether receivers are still expected to have the corresponding multicast packets buffered.
+Once receivers are expected to have discarded a packet, retransmitting integrity information for that packet is unlikely to help those receivers process application data.

+This consideration is especially important when MC_INTEGRITY information is sent on the unicast connection and retransmitted for individual receivers.
+It is also important for channels carrying delay-sensitive unreliable data, such as DATAGRAM frames for real-time applications.
+For such channels, servers can reduce wasted work by sending integrity information redundantly near the original packet transmission and by avoiding late retransmission of integrity information after the packet's expected usefulness has expired.

 # Security Considerations